academe/XeroPHP/README.md

 The API sometimes returns a `null` for a field or resource rather than simply omitting the field.
 Examples are the `pagination` field when fetching a single `payrun`, or the `problem` field when there is no problem.
-(TBC: the pagination and problem fields are a special case and parsed before being presented.)
 In this case, when you fetch the value, you will be given an empty `Resource` object instead.